Costs & Financial Aid

 Once OSFA receives your request, they will determine if your financial aid award can be increased.
 Students participating in Early Fall Start are automatically considered for a small pool of scholarship funds, which are awarded based on need.
 If you do not receive a scholarship, you may be eligible for an increase in student or parent loans.
-The office will let you know whether you qualify for scholarships or additional financial aid in time for you to decide if you want to participate in Early Fall Start.

 Students who qualify for financial aid for Early Fall Start can defer paying for their course until they pay for autumn quarter, when their aid will be disbursed.

 Students planning to use funds from a GET 529 plan to cover the cost of Early Fall Start must direct funds to us by filling out the Direct Payment Request Form (separate from the one filled out for Student Fiscal Services) and select UWPCE as the payee.